 This creates an even light fall and to take away the intensity of the light source.
 Reflectors can be used to help bounce the light back towards the subject, softening harsh shadows.

-By no means is it super easy, but it is by far the cheapest option that works (almost) any time of the day.
+By no means is it easy, but it is by far the cheapest option that works any time of the day.

 The softboxes are pretty inexpensive, easy to put up and pack away.
 It is a viable choice.

-These give a constant flow of light.
-This tool is easily moved for different angles.
-It also dims the light or intensifies it.
+This tool is easily moved for different angles, and it also dims or intensifies the light.

 For those getting into studio photography, the lighting will be slightly different.
-You can of course use scores of speedlights, but they might not offer you the power you need.
+You can of course use speedlights, but they might not offer you the power you need.

 Studio setups often have many different types of lights.
 You are likely to find softboxes, rim lights, barn doors, grids, and strobe machines.
 They all have their purpose.